Thizz00/Thizz00/README.md

 ## 🚀 About Me
-Hi, i am a Mathematical Modeling Student. 🧮
+Hi, i am Jakub Kiełb and i am a  Mathematical Modeling Student. 🧮

 I am currently developing projects with gui in python,\
 but i am also familiar with the R studio development environment,\